jayinc/docs/content/slu-examples/cheat-sheet/index.md

 *Note: We provide you with several predefined [Standard Variables](/slu-examples/standard-variables/) that you can take into use in your configuration!
 These are useful when your configuration must support numbers, dates, times, sequences of alphanumeric characters, email addresses, etc.*

-Note that any varible `x` *must* be declared in your configuration before it can be used with the `$x` notation.
+Note that any variable `x` *must* be declared in your configuration before it can be used with the `$x` notation.
 This is ok:
 ```
 x = [hello | hi | greetings]
 *greet $x